BYLAWS OF THE SOCIETY FOR PARTICIPATORY MEDICINE, INC.

-1. The Society For Participatory Medicine, Inc. (the “Corporation”) shall exist to promote the concept of participatory medicine by and among patients, caregivers and their medical teams and to promote clinical transparency among patients and their physicians through the exchange of information on a website of the Corporation, via conferences, as well through the distribution of correspondence and other written materials; to advance the understanding of physicians and other professionals in the importance of well-informed, empowered and engaged patients making informed decisions about their care and treatment; to foster communication among medical, communication, patient advocacy and public health subspecialties and the exchange of a wide range of ideas related to participatory medicine; to support informational and other research programs of the highest quality in participatory medicine; to proactively minimize the effect of the digital divide in the development of participatory medicine in minorities and disenfranchised populations by providing information to patients through the distribution of informational materials and correspondence; to conduct any and all lawful activities that may be necessary, useful or desirable for the furtherance, accomplishment or attainment of the foregoing purposes, which activities would not endanger its not-for-profit status; to conduct any and all other charitable activities as shall from time to time be found appropriate in connection with the foregoing as are lawful for not-for-profit corporations, within the meaning of Section 501(c)(3) of the Code; and to conduct any and all lawful activities that may be necessary, useful or desirable for the furtherance, accomplishment or attainment of the foregoing purposes, which activities would not endanger its not-for-profit status; and to conduct any and all other activities as shall from time to time be found appropriate in connection with the foregoing and as are lawful for not-for-profit corporations, within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended; and, in furtherance thereof, to exercise any and all powers which it may now or hereafter be lawful for the Corporation to exercise under and pursuant to the Corporation’s Certificate of Incorporation and the laws of the State of New York (the “Purpose”).
+Section 1.
+Name and Purpose.
+The Society For Participatory Medicine, Inc. (the “Corporation”) shall exist to promote the concept of participatory medicine by and among patients, caregivers and their medical teams and to promote clinical transparency among patients and their physicians through the exchange of information on a website of the Corporation, via conferences, as well through the distribution of correspondence and other written materials; to transform the culture of healthcare relationships so people can live their best lives by enabling collaborative communications among patients, caregivers, and healthcare professionals through creating communities, connecting institutional and individual stakeholders, educate, and advocating for change; to advance the understanding of physicians and other professionals in the importance of well-informed, empowered and engaged patients making informed decisions about their care and treatment; to foster communication among medical, communication, patient advocacy and public health subspecialties and the exchange of a wide range of ideas related to participatory medicine; to support informational and other research programs of the highest quality in participatory medicine; to proactively minimize the effect of the digital divide in the development of participatory medicine in minorities and disenfranchised populations by providing information to patients through the distribution of informational materials and correspondence; to conduct any and all lawful activities that may be necessary, useful or desirable for the furtherance, accomplishment or attainment of the foregoing purposes, which activities would not endanger its not-for-profit status; to conduct any and all other charitable activities as shall from time to time be found appropriate in connection with the foregoing as are lawful for not-for-profit corporations, within the meaning of Section 501(c)(3) of the Code; and to conduct any and all lawful activities that may be necessary, useful or desirable for the furtherance, accomplishment or attainment of the foregoing purposes, which activities would not endanger its not-for-profit status; and, in furtherance thereof, to exercise any and all powers which it may now or hereafter be lawful for the Corporation to exercise under and pursuant to the Corporation’s Certificate of Incorporation and the laws of the State of New York (the “Purpose”).

 BOARD OF DIRECTORS